 This 21st century is definitely a changing world and parenting has to be intentional.
 Now when it come to raising Godly children it takes careful consideration especially as it will not just happen.
-Spiritual Parenting is not just about “how to parent”, It’s more about how to view your role as a spiritually minded parent; the God-given role that is yours alone.
+Spiritual Parenting is about how to view your role as a spiritually-minded parent; the God-given role that is yours alone.

 Below are key takeaways from Mrs Rapu who spoke at the 4th Annual LagosMums Parenting Conference and Exhibition about Spiritual Parenting.